skellis46/slipbox/parametricism.md

 _thoughts & links:_

-- taken by that phrase 'eruptions of the digital' and might be useful for [[two women dancing]]
+- taken by that phrase 'eruptions of the digital' and might be useful for [[Lithium dancing]]

 #two_women_dancing